Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

-One of the well-known barriers to good generalization is the overfitting phenomenon in machines.
-To practically combat against overfitting, regularization is proposed by injecting noise into the system to ensure bare minimum robustness \cite{noh2017regularizing, zhou2019toward} or expedite the training time \cite{audhkhasi2016noise}.
-The addition of noise into training is quite similar in spirit to noisy optimizations within the context of simulated annealing \cite{gutjahr1996simulated, jeffrey1986optimization}, which can help the model escape local minima by allowing it to explore a broader region in the loss landscape.
-By introducing noise, the optimization process can avoid getting trapped in small basins and suboptimal points, thereby improving the chances of finding a potential global minimum located inside a large basin.
+One of the well-known barriers to good generalization is ``overfitting".
+To practically combat against it, regularization is proposed by injecting noise into the system to ensure bare minimum robustness \cite{noh2017regularizing, zhou2019toward} or expedite the training time \cite{audhkhasi2016noise}.
+The addition of noise into training is quite similar in spirit to noisy optimizations in \textit{simulated annealing} \cite{gutjahr1996simulated}, {helping models escape local minima by exploring a broader loss landscape.} By introducing noise, the optimization process can avoid getting trapped in small basins and suboptimal points, thereby improving the chances of finding a potential global minimum located inside a large basin.
 This mechanism is particularly useful in deep neural networks, where the loss landscape is highly non-convex with many local minima \cite{li2018visualizing}.
-Understanding the learning mechanisms in humans, particularly the effects of attention and focus on the learning process, is crucial.
-These biological phenomena parallel computational techniques that mitigate erroneous learning and facilitate fact-checking, thereby ensuring the accuracy of information processed by the belief subsystem.